Information for Business Stakeholders

 Alternative travel and ticketing arrangements Network Rail and Govia Thameslink Rail (Southern, Thameslink, Gatwick Express & Great Northern) are working closely together to plan the alternative travel advice and ticketing arrangements that will be available during these line closures.
 Please plan your journey in advance using the National Rail Enquiries Journey Planner.

 Encourage your staff and visitors to work out their plan B The February closure has been carefully planned for school half-term, when passenger numbers are lower and some people may be able to be more flexible with their travel plans or take holiday.
 Alternative options including replacement buses are still being finalised.
-Nearer the time, our website will include full details of recommended alternatives for all affected stations.
+Our travel microsite provides information on affected stations.
 To keep up to date with changes, sign up for free email alerts at https://brightonmainline.co.uk/

 Resources for preparing your business Keep your colleagues, employees and customers up to date with the line closures by downloading our business toolkit.
 Follow the links below to download resources for display in your office or for use in your internal communications.